Carlos Mérida: Life

 Carlos Mérida was born Carlos Santiago Ortega in Guatemala City to Serapio Santiago Mérida and Guadalupe Ortega Barnoya.
-He later changed his name what is known by as he thought it was more sonorous.
+He later adopted a version of his name that he considered to be more sonorous.
 His brothers and children also took the Mérida name later on.
 He was of mixed Spanish/Maya-Quiché heritage which he promoted during his life.

 As a young child, Mérida had both music and art lessons, and his first passion was music, which led to piano lessons.

 From 1907 to 1909, the family went to live in the small town of Almolonga in the Quetzaltenango Department of Guatemala, where they were from.
 Here he continued music and art lessons.

 At age 15, a malformation of his ear caused him to lose part of his hearing, so his father steered him towards painting.
 He felt “defeated” by music but found art to be an acceptable substitute.
 After he completed middle school and the family returned to Guatemala City, he entered a trade school called the Instituto de Artes y Oficios, then the Instituto de Ciencias y Letras.
 Here he began to have a reputation for the avant garde.

 In 1919, he married Dalila Gálvez, with whom he had two daughters, Alma and Ana.
 She was from a wealthy family and understood Mérida’s aspirations although her parents had reservations about the marriage.
 She died ten years before him in 1974.

 Merída’s first trip to the United States was in 1917, where he met writer José Juan Tablada.
 Mérida made several trips to Europe over his lifetime to both study art and work as an artist and diplomat.
 His early trips in the 1920s and 1930s put him in touch with both avant garde movements in Europe as well as noted Latin American artists, especially those from Mexico.
 His last trip was in 1950s.

 In 1963, he donated canvases, graphic pieces and mural sketches to the Universidad Nacional Autónoma de México.

 Mérida was one of a number of artists such as Diego Rivera and Gerardo Murillo who became committed to promoting the handcrafts and folk art of Mexico and Central America, with a particular interest in those of Guatemala, often featuring Mayan textiles or elements in their decoration in his artwork.

 He died in Mexico City at the age of 94 on December 21, 1985.